John Leggott College: Technical school

+Scunthorpe Central Technical School began around 1923.
+In the late 1930s, it was called the Scunthorpe Technical School.

-The earliest predecessor to the college was known as Scunthorpe Technical High School on Cole Street, run by Lindsey County Council Education Committee, based in Lincoln, although its Scunthorpe Divisional Executive was based on Wells Street; this followed on from the Central School in Scunthorpe.
+In 1944, it became the Scunthorpe Technical High School on Cole Street, run by Lindsey County Council Education Committee, based in Lincoln, although its Scunthorpe Divisional Executive was based on Wells Street; this followed on from the Central School in Scunthorpe.
 There were 500 boys and girls, and the headmaster was John R. Leggott BSc.
-It had a sixth form.
+It had a sixth form, from 1948.
 The school focused on technical skills which were of help to Scunthorpe's steel industry, the main employer at the time and for many years afterwards.
+Until the technical college opened in 1953, the technical high school provided most of the technical education in evening classes for the town.
+The annual speech night was held in the Savoy Theatre in the early 1950s and the Trinity Methodist church in the late 1950s.
+In 1957, for one year, the school became Scunthorpe Grammar Technical School.

+John Leggott, lived at 38 Glanville Avenue.
+He was president of the Scunthorpe Head Teachers' Association.
+He died suddenly, at home, on Friday 19 April 1957, aged 60, when he was the headmaster.

+In September 1957 it was decided to name the school after him.
+The new head was appointed in July 1957, aged 41.
+Some parents complained if their child was allocated to the John Leggott Grammar School, and not Scunthorpe Grammar School.

 Grammar school

 The college was founded in 1958 as John Leggott Grammar School with 600 pupils aged 11–18.
+German, Spanish and Russian were added by the early 1960s.

 Plans from the new site of the grammar school were ready by August 1960, to start building in April 1961, and to open by 1963.
+In April 1961, it was decided to build, instead, a copy of the Frederick Gough School, to be able to open a year earlier, due to vastly less-original design work and bill of materials that would be required.

 The building was to cost £250,000, with an octagonal hall and a swimming pool, but would be largely a copy of the Bottesford Grammar School (renamed the Frederick Gough Grammar School in 1960).
-Plans for comprehensive education in Scunthorpe were being discussed, and the original plan was for comprehensive education by 1965, with the three grammar schools being 11-19 schools, and the secondary modern schools being for ages 11-16.
+Plans for comprehensive education in Scunthorpe were being discussed, and the original plan was for comprehensive education by 1965, with the three grammar schools being 11–19 schools, and the secondary modern schools being for ages 11–16.
 By December 1962, the cost would be £300,000.
+There would be 120 in the sixth form.

 The new grammar school opened on Tuesday 10 September 1963.
 The next phase would open in June 1964, for a roll of 720, with six science laboratories, woodwork and metalwork rooms, and a housecraft room.
 The coat of arms featured Brumby Hall.
 The staircase and balustrading was made by Metalcraft of Stamford.
 The first headteacher was Eric Charlesworth.
 The grammar school catchment area was from the north-east of the borough, towards Winterton and beyond.